For most parents in the U.S., daycare is one of the largest weekly expenses.

-For families with more than one kid, the amount is sometimes larger than even the monthly mortgage payment.
-In 24 states, childcare costs more than tuition.
+For families with more than one kid, the amount is sometimes higher than even the monthly mortgage payment.
+In about half of U.S. states, childcare costs even more than college tuition.

-The most important factor is the state and the city which you live.
-It is not difficult to understand that states with high cost of living are costly in all aspects, including childcare.
+The most important factor is the state and the city in which you live.
+States with a high cost of living are costly in all aspects, including childcare.

-Type of Childcare Facility
+Type of Childcare